-A. Edge pacing mechanism
+2.1.
+Edge pacing mechanism

-The edge pacing mechanism used in this study is based on the optimal algorithm we developed in [5].
+The edge pacing mechanism used in this study is based on the optimal algorithm we developed in [6].
 Our pacer, unlike a shaper that releases traffic at a given rate, accepts arbitrary traffic with given delay constraints, and releases traffic that is "smoothest" (i.e. has lowest maximum rate and rate variance) subject to the time-constraints of the traffic.
 Fig. 1 depicts an example traffic arrival curve A(t) (i.e. the cumulative arriving workload in units of bytes), from which the deadline curve D(t) (i.e. the cumulative workload that has to be served so as not to violate any deadlines) is derived, based on configured parameter d corresponding to the maximum delay that the pacer is allowed to introduce.
 A feasible exit curve S(t) must lie in the region bounded above by the arrival curve A(t), and below by the deadline curve D(t).
-Amongst all feasible exit curves, we have shown that the one which corresponds to the smoothest output traffic is the shortest path between the origin (0,0) and (T, D(T)), as shown in Fig. 1.
+Amongst all feasible exit curves, we have shown that the one which corresponds to the smoothest output traffic is the shortest path between the origin (0, 0) and (T, D(T)), as shown in Fig. 1.
 In our earlier work we showed that an online implementation of optimal pacer would compute the convex hull of the deadline curve, and use the corresponding instantaneous slope as the rate at which to release traffic.
-We also showed that the convex hull can be computed in O(1) amortised time, and is amenable for highspeed hardware implementation.
+We also showed that the convex hull can be computed in O(1) amortised time, and is amenable for high-speed hardware implementation.
+It is interesting to note that our algorithm for optimal pacing satisfies the properties that it does not space packets out when the link is heavily loaded (since that would cause packets at the tail of the queue to violate their delay bound), and it does space packets out maximally (subject to the delay constraint) when the link load is light.
 The pacing delay bound d is a critical parameter that determines the window of time over which pacing is effective - when d = 0, pacing is in effect disabled, since packets cannot be held back by the pacer.
 As the delay bound d increases, the traffic becomes increasingly smooth.
-Further details of the pacing mechanism, and an analysis of its impact on traffic burstiness and loss performance for open-loop real-time traffic, can be found in [5].
+Further details of the pacing mechanism, and an analysis of its impact on traffic burstiness and loss performance for open-loop real-time traffic, can be found in [6].